PedroGarrigaNogues/Testing-Challenge-API-test/README.md

 3. What I've found interesting:

-Honestly, playing with the devtools for so long, since I asumed in this kind of login test that the main thing that matters are the inputs,it even expanded the inputs I consider, for instance, I'm not used to add a test with html tags to it to my login tests, so it kinda shows there's always room to improve even the basic stuff you've done 100 times.
+Honestly, playing with the devtools for so long in a login exercise, since I asumed in this kind of login test that the main thing that matters are the inputs,it even expanded the inputs I consider, for instance, I'm not used to add a test with html tags to it to my login tests, so it kinda shows there's always room to improve even the basic stuff you've done 100 times.